Jonathan Pershing

 Jonathan Pershing is the Program Director of Environment at the William and Flora Hewlett Foundation.
 He leads a team of grantmakers focused on climate change in the United States, China, India, Europe, and Latin America, and conserving the North American West.
 Jonathan served as Hewlett’s Environment Program director from 2017 to 2021 and returned to lead the program in 2022.

-From 2021 to 2022, Pershing supported Special Presidential Envoy for Climate John Kerry in advancing various international commitments over the past year.
+From 2021 to 2022, Jonathan supported Special Presidential Envoy for Climate John Kerry in advancing various international commitments over the past year.
 These include the conclusion of the Glasgow Climate Pact at the UN Climate Convention, adoption of a Global Methane Pledge by over 100 countries, a joint declaration between China and the U.S. on enhancing climate action, and a commitment by nations representing over half of the world’s economy to reduce their emissions to levels that will keep the warming under 1.5 degrees Celsius over the next decade.

 Previously, Jonathan served as Special Envoy for Climate Change at the U.S. Department of State and lead U.S. negotiator to the U.N.
 Framework Convention on Climate Change.
 Jonathan played a key role in successfully negotiating landmark climate change deals with nations such as China, India, the European Union, Canada and Mexico.
 In this capacity—as well as in his earlier capacity as Deputy Special Envoy—he was instrumental in securing the 2015 Paris climate agreement, and subsequently, as senior international climate advisor to the White House and Secretary of State, was charged with overseeing its early implementation.